The collaborative direct democracy system by which members govern their LEDDA.

-The CBFS provides support to member persons and member organizations.
-Its five arms are: standard business subsidies, Principled Business subsidies, nonprofit donations, interest-free loans, and nurture support (support for unemployed and NIWF members).
-The loan arm is not considered in the steady-state model.
+In a LEDDA, the CBFS provides support to member persons and member organizations.
+Its five arms are: subsidies to standard business and Principled Business, grants to nonprofits, interest-free loans, and nurture support (support for unemployed and NIWF members).

 The period of time, starting at inception of a LEDDA (Year 0), during which the target income is rising.
 Depending on conditions and choices, this might be about 10-20 years.